-As of September 30, 2020, the aggregate amount of the transaction price allocated to remaining performance obligations was \$2.39 billion, which was substantially comprised of deferred security subscription and technical support services revenue.
-We expect to recognize approximately \$1.30 billion as revenue over the next 12 months and the remainder thereafter.
+As of March 31, 2021, the aggregate amount of the transaction price allocated to remaining performance obligations was \$2.75 billion, which was substantially comprised of deferred security subscription and technical support services revenue.
+We expect to recognize approximately \$1.47 billion as revenue over the next 12 months and the remainder thereafter.

-Accounts Receivable
+Accounts receivable

 Trade accounts receivable are recorded at the invoiced amount.
-On January 1, 2020, we adopted Topic 326, which provides guidance on how to measure credit losses on financial instruments, including accounts receivable.
-Prior to our adoption of Topic 326, our accounts receivable balance was reduced by an allowance for doubtful accounts that we determined based on our assessment of the collectability of customer accounts.
-Under Topic 326, our accounts receivable balance is reduced by an allowance for expected credit losses.
+Our accounts receivable balance is reduced by an allowance for expected credit losses.
 We measure expected credit losses of accounts receivable on a collective (pooled) basis, aggregating accounts receivable that are either current or no more than 60 days past due, and aggregating accounts receivable that are more than 60 days past due.
 We apply a credit-loss percentage to each of the pools that is based on our historical credit losses.
 We review whether each of our significant accounts receivable that is more than 60 days past due continues to exhibit similar risk characteristics with the other accounts receivable in the pool.
 If we determine that it does not, we evaluate it for expected credit losses on an individual basis.
+Expected credit losses are recorded as general and administrative expenses on our consolidated statements of income.